amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/further-explain.md

 **mergeSort() function:**

-If both left and right list still have at least 1 element
+1. If both left and right list still have at least 1 element.

-Pick the smaller first element and push to the result array
+2. Pick the smaller first element and push to the result array.

-Combine the result list with left and right list.
+3. Combine the result list with left and right list.
 This is because as it could be only one list was emptied.
 (When would this happen?)

 ### quick-sort.js